YottaDB/YDBTest/README.md

 # Overview

 Documentation on usage is under development as time permits and will be released from time to time.
 For the present, please read the shell scripts.
 The .csh files are shell scripts written for the tcsh shell.
+There is now a Dockerfile, and that is probably the easiest way to run the test system.
+The instructions are at the bottom of this README.

 ## Pre-commit hooks